 I was awakened early the next morning by a gentle knocking on my door.
 It was Percival, the sweet, venerable church deacon from Dominica who owns my shack.
 “A very good mahnin', to you Mr. David, and welcome back to deh island.”

-“Thank you, Percival, and it's also very good to see you again,” I replied, somewhat embarrassed to be wiping sleep from my eyes at 7:30AM.
+“Thank you, Percival, and it's also very good to see you again,” I replied, somewhat embarrassed to be wiping sleep from my eyes at 7AM.
 I knew that Percival had likely been awake since 4:30, tending to his own duties before heading off for his job as groundskeeper at Estate Concordia.

 “Ah, thank you, Percival,” I said, taking the tape from him, imagining chilled food and cold beer spilling out onto the floor each time Kelvin's door was 'untaped'.
 “I was wondering how it got there and what your plans were for it.
 I thought it was going to the dump!”

 “Nah, no dump for he,” laughed Percival.
 “He got life in he yet.
-Yah bes' use 'im!
+Ya bes' use 'im!
 Have a blessed day, Mr. David, and again, welcome back!”
 And off he went, whistling into his day, having made it quite clear that the dump was not an option for Kelvin.
 Now my first round of business for the day had been ordained: Figure out how to make Kelvin useful - without making me insane!

 I tipped Kelvin back and leaned him against the porch wall.
-Sure enough, his two front feet had painfully retracted through his rusty floor and were protruding reluctantly only about half an inch.
+Sure enough, his two front feet had painfully retracted through his rusty floor and were protruding reluctantly less than half an inch.
 His back two feet, however, looked fine.
 I went out into my yard and rooted around until I found two small scraps of wood about an inch and half thick.
 I placed these scraps under Kelvin approximately where his front feet should be.
 Voila!
 Kelvin's new prostheses worked like a charm and allowed him to stand straight up again!
 And the best part?
 His door remained closed!

 “Now we have to do something about your door gasket, Kelvin,” says I as I got a bowl of soapy water and a sponge.
 “And while I'm at it, you shall receive a thorough, all-over scrubbin'!”